antmicro/tui-selector/README.md

     ]

 The root of the JSON file is the list of rules.
-Each rule is a dictionary with four attributes, where:
+Each rule is a dictionary with four attributes where:

-* `searchdirectory` tells where are the files or executables to be used as the menu entries,
+* `searchdirectory` says where the files or executables to be used as the menu entries are located,
 * `regex` holds the regular expression by which the files in `searchdirectory` should be filtered,
-* `command` tells how the file or executable should be executed,
+* `command` describes how the file or executable should be executed,
-* `entryformat` describes how the entry for a given file and rule should be displayed in TUI menu.
+* `entryformat` describes how the entry for a given file and rule should be displayed in the TUI menu.

 Both `command` and `entryformat` are regex substitutions for the `regex` attribute.
 This means that regex groups formed in `regex` can be accessed in `command` and `entryformat` by `$i`, where `i` is the ID of the group.